-§II gives an example of failing self-composition and motivates the restrictions and conditions we make in the following sections. §III introduces our protocol and intruder model, based on the Intermediate Format IF. §IV defines the classes of protocols that we work with in this paper. §V introduces the different kinds of compositions that we consider and the notion of protocol types. §VI contains key concepts for typing and disjointness; the preconditions in this section allow us to derive an important intermediate result, namely that in our compositions all messages can be attributed to a unique protocol type. §VII contains the main result that all compositions of the protocol suites we consider are secure, and how this can be derived from several theorems that are proved in the extended version of this paper [16].
+§II gives an example of failing self-composition and motivates the restrictions and conditions we make in the following sections. §III introduces our protocol and intruder model, based on the Intermediate Format IF. §IV defines the classes of protocols that we work with in this paper. §V introduces the different kinds of compositions that we consider and the notion of protocol types. §VI contains key concepts for typing and disjointness; the preconditions in this section allow us to derive an important intermediate result, namely that in our compositions all messages can be attributed to a unique protocol type. §VII contains the main result that all compositions of the protocol suites we consider are secure, and how this can be derived from several theorems that are proved in the appendices.
+Appendix A sketches some typing and disjointness results that can be used to fulfill the preconditions of our result.
+Appendix B presents the main result a calculus compositions, proving the soundness of each composition rule.